 - You can begin your day once your movements are fifteen minutes apart.
 It should be ok for you to go to work or do some errands outside because at this time, you can already hold it in enough and you do not have to go to the bathroom as frequent as when you started.

-Guidelines to a Successful Salt Water Flush
+Guidelines to a Successful Weight Loss with Salt Flush when on this Lemonade Diet

-It is accepted knowledge that the salt water flush is the nastiest part of the Master Cleanse diet.
+It is accepted knowledge that the salt water flush is the nastiest part of the Master Cleanse preparation.
 If you are one of those guys who can’t stomach the taste of too much salt, here is a list of simple guidelines that can help you go through with the process:

 - Brush your teeth before drinking the mixture.
 The minty taste of the toothpaste can distract you from the saltiness of the drink.

-- Use pure warm water, so you can pretend that the concoction is just a salty broth.
+- Use pure warm salt water, so you can pretend that the concoction is just a salty broth.
 Some people are successful downing SWF with this in mind.

 - You can also try having a spoon dipped in maple prepared before drinking SWF.
 You can lick the spoon a little while drinking so your palate can be diverted by the strong taste of maple syrup.